The McKinney-Vento Definition of Homeless

 • Immediately upon enrollment, homeless students are entitled to receive a daily, free school lunch.

 The District Homeless Liaison can support and help students in homeless situations in many ways.
-Yough School District’s Liaison is Mrs. Dawn Hildenbrand, Director of Special Education.
+Yough School District’s Liaison is Mr. Anthony Greece, Director of Special Education.

 The Liaison may assist families with the following: